Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Even if you manage to avoid all the scams, they aren’t offering good service or good value.
 Its sad to see a whole industry die out in a city, but it’s sadder still to see those people take it out on consumers.

 You can read more details below, but the “best” deal we found while shopping the quarter was a 1.01 G VVS2 HRD certified diamond ring for €8,000 plus VAT for a total of €9,680.
 We are not fans of HRD (that is the understatement of the year).
-Here is a comparable diamond along with an elegant solitaire setting that will cost you 35% less than the option we found.
+Here is a comparable diamond from Blue Nile along with an elegant solitaire setting that will cost you 35% less than the option we found.
 And that was the best they had to offer.

 The Antwerp Diamond Quarter (Diamantkwartier) is perhaps the oldest, most storied, diamond district in the world.
 Long before New York, Hong Kong and Hatton Gardens came on the scenes, Antwerp was cutting and trading diamonds for export and local trade.
 Antwerp took over as the main European diamond center from Bruges in the 16th century (along with many other import trades).